-Adjusting to a colostomy can be difficult at first, but it doesn't mean you can't enjoy a full and active life.
+Adjusting to a colostomy can be difficult at first, but it does not mean you cannot enjoy a full and active life.

 Colostomy bags and equipment

-There are also drainable bags that only need to be replaced every one or two days.
-These may be suitable for people who have particularly loose stools.
+There are also drainable bags that need to be replaced every 2 or 3 days.
+These may be suitable for people who have particularly loose poos.